 Pump_2Duty_ACP_v1

-This pump evaluates the logic conditions for starting and stopping the duty pumps and setting the speed of the duty pump.
+This AOI evaluates the logic conditions for starting and stopping the duty pumps and setting the speed of the duty pump.
 In Standard Control Mode (Custom_Control = zero) an instrument value will start and stop the duty pumps as it moves between the various control setpoints.
 In custom control mode these start conditions are programmed outside of the AOI.

-In order for a start command to be issued the duty pump must be in auto mode, not already running, the other duty pump must not be starting, and the system cannot be on backup mode.
-Additionally no start command will be issued for the duty 2 pump if it has failed.
+For a start command to be issued the duty pump must be in auto mode, not already running, the other duty pump must not be starting, and the system cannot be on backup mode.
+Additionally, no start command will be issued for the duty 2 pump if it has failed.

-In order for a stop command to be issued the duty pump must be running and not in backup mode.
+For a stop command to be issued the duty pump must be running and not in backup mode.

 The speed command for each duty pump is calculated using the scaling FBD AOI, where the instrument reading is the “raw” value and is scaled to the min and max speeds according to its relative position within the elevation setpoints.
-The speed is clamped so that it within the minimum and maximum speed limits.
+The speed is clamped so that it is within the minimum and maximum speed limits.

 Pump_2Duty_Alt_v1